salkuadrat/universe/README.md

 ## Usage

-Inspired by the simplicity of Leaflet.js, now you can add maps functionality in your flutter project with as simple as adding this lines of code:
+Inspired by the simplicity of Leaflet.js, we can add maps functionality to our flutter project with as simple as adding this lines of code:

 ```
 import 'package:universe/universe.dart';